Literacy Toolkit 2022: Some fresh ideas to inspire your students to read

 “The path of a reader is not a runway but more a hack through a forest, with individual twists and turns, entanglements and moments of surprise.”
 (John Holden, literacy author, 2004)

-As a teacher and tutor with 20+ years’ experience (and mum of boys: one an avid reader, the other isn’t!), it has always been my belief that individuals, especially boys, become better readers when they are engaged and supported by a culture that values reading.
+As a teacher and tutor with 20+ years’ experience (and mum of three: one an avid reader, one who reads occasionally and one who rarely reads!), it has always been my belief that individuals, especially boys, become better readers when they are engaged and supported by a culture that values reading.
 It’s not easy but worth the effort.

 If you are looking to add an invigorating splash to your literacy program here are some strategies that you can start tomorrow:

 1) Look at students’ attitudes, beliefs and perceptions related to their own reading

 Does a student see themselves as a ‘reader’?
 Negative attitudes toward reading can be a huge roadblock in a classroom.

 Use a survey as a tool to get to know your students.
 Download our LFB Reading Survey printable or you might try survey monkey.
 Another teacher used video to record ‘Reading Confessionals‘ – a format popularised by reality tv – and involved students speaking “privately” in front of a camera about themselves as readers.
 She set up a tripod in a corner of the classroom for filming.
 Using the iMovie app, you might like to ask 3 or 4 students to snip the clips into a “Reading Confessional Movie”.
 Kids love watching themselves on the big screen!
 An added bonus is that it contributes to your class’s collective culture and identity as readers.
 I also like this idea for the students who become anxious at public speaking in front of the whole class.